Free Independence is not definable

 The notion of a definable set is one of the central objects of study in classical model theory, often used in applications to other areas of mathematics (see for example \cite{PillayModelTheory}).
 Generalizing the notion of a definable set to the setting of continuous model theory requires careful adjustment for the basic theory to transfer to the continuous setting, and the analysis of definable sets even in basic metric structures is far from complete.
 Previous works have focused on definable sets and functions in the Urysohn sphere and operators on Hilbert spaces, as well as the crucial notion of spectral gap in tracial von Neumann algebras \cite{goldbringDefinableHilbert, goldbringDefinableUrysohn, goldbring2023spectral}.
 Additionally, a large number of basic objects of study in the theory of C$^*$-algebras are investigated through the lens of definability in \cite[Chapter~3]{farah2021model}, and most recently minimal and maximal tensor norms were shown to be non-definable \cite{goldbring2025definability-tensornorms}.
 We continue this broad line of work by investigating the definability of the critical notion of free independence in both C$^*$-probability spaces and tracial von Neumann algebras.

 Free independence is a central definition in the basic theory of free probability, introduced by Voiculescu in the 1980s.
 This theory has subsequently found numerous applications for understanding the structure of both von Neumann algebras and C$^*$-algebras.
 Indeed, the best-known results on the question of isomorphism of the free group factors relies heavily on free probability \cite{radulescu1992fundamental, dykema1994interpolated}.
 It has been also used to demonstrate structural properties of the corresponding C$^*$-algebras \cite{haagerup2005new}.
-Recently, freeness has continued to play a role in C$^*$-algebra theory, contributing to a novel approach for demonstrating that certain algebras have nice regularity properties \cite{amrutam2024strict}.
+Recently, freeness has continued to play a role in C$^*$-algebra theory, contributing to a novel approach for demonstrating that certain algebras have nice regularity properties \cite{robert, amrutam2025strict}.

 In this paper, we demonstrate that freeness is not definable, in the sense that the set of all pairs of elements $(x,y)$ which generate free subalgebras within a C$^*$-probability space (or a tracial von Neumann algebra) is not definable.
 The result follows from the characterisation of definable sets in terms of ultraproducts, and some important tools from operator algebras involving free complementation in ultrapowers.
 Crucially, we use Popa's asymptotic freeness \cite{popa} and Connes' characterization of amenable factors \cite{connes1976classification}.